bigicoin/PicoAmpia/README.md

 of the pages.
 Again, this is also the name of the subdirectory for IA themes.

 `PicoAmpia.iaRss`
 This is the URL to the RSS feed that you will use for Facebook to pull your updated Instant Articles from.
+For example, in this example the RSS feed will be found at `https://yourdomain.com/facebookiarss`.
+This is the URL you want to provide in the Facebook Page Admin interface where you set up your production or development RSS feed.

 `PicoAmpia.facebookPageId`
 This is your Facebook Page ID of your brand, where you've registered Instant Articles with.